NLCC Admiral Rayner

 Objectives

-The primary aim of the Navy League is to promote, organize, sponsor, support and encourage the education and training of the youth of the country through Cadet movements and other youth groups with a maritime orientation and through the provision of recreational opportunities and training, to promote the physical and mental fitness of youth participating in the Cadet program.
+The primary purpose of the Navy League is to promote, organize, sponsor, and support the education and training of youth across the country through Cadet movements and other maritime‑focused youth organizations.
+This includes providing recreational opportunities and training that foster the physical and mental fitness of young people participating in the Cadet program.

 Focus